 - Does your site look good and work smoothly on mobile devices?

-Once testing is complete and any kinks are worked out, you’ll be ready to go live and offer your customers a seamless shopping experience!
+Once you’ve finished testing and worked out any kinks, you’ll be ready to go live and offer your customers a seamless shopping experience!

 7. Continue to Improve

-In addition to market research and analytics, it’s a good idea to listen to your customers and understand their changing needs and requirements.
-You can always experiment with different checkout page customizations and offer new payment methods based on what you think your customers will want.
+In addition to conducting market research and analysis, it’s important to listen to your customers and understand their changing needs and requirements.
+You can always experiment with different checkout page customizations and add new payment methods based on what your customers want.

-Pay.com lets you accept dozens of payment methods and makes it easy for you to add or remove them with just one click.
+Pay.com lets you accept many different payment methods and makes it easy for you to add or remove them with just one click.
 You can make changes as often as you like, to be sure that you’re always offering your customers the best possible experience.

 How Does Online Payment Processing Work?

-Understanding exactly how online payments work will help you provide your customers with the best experience.
+Understanding exactly how online payments work will help you give your customers the best experience.
 Let's take a look at some of the basic elements that work behind the scenes to enable payments to be processed.

 A payment gateway is a software application on your website.
 It encrypts the credit card data your customer inputs and sends it to a payment processor.